Nikon: Names and brands

 Founded in 1917 as Nippon Kōgaku Kōgyō Kabushikigaisha (日本光学工業株式会社 "Japan Optical Industries Corporation"), the company was renamed Nikon Corporation, after its cameras, in 1988.
 The name Nikon, which dates from 1946, was originally intended only for its small-camera line, spelled as "Nikkon", with an addition of the "n" to the "Nikko" brand name.
 The similarity to the Carl Zeiss AG brand "ikon", would cause some early problems in Germany as Zeiss complained that Nikon violated its trademarked camera.
 From 1963 to 1968 the Nikon F in particular was therefore labeled 'Nikkor'.

 The Nikkor brand was introduced in 1932, a westernised rendering of an earlier version Nikkō (日光), an abbreviation of the company's original full name (Nikkō also means "sunlight" and is the name of a famous Japanese onsen town.).
 Nikkor is the Nikon brand name for its lenses.

 Another early brand used on microscopes was Joico, an abbreviation of "Japan Optical Industries Co".
-Expeed is the brand Nikon uses for its image processors since 2007.